OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 ## Posteriors of the correlations

-The results of the last section give us the general "sign" of the correlations, but not the numerical values of their strengths.
+The results of the last section give us the general "sign/direction" of the correlations, but not the numerical values of their strengths.
 It will be our next task to compute the posterior distributions of these correlations.
-The pearsons coefficient that we are interested in computing between time series $$x$$ and $$y$$ is
+The Pearson's coefficient that we are interested in computing between time series $$x$$ and $$y$$ is

 $$
 \rho(x,y) = \frac{\sum\limits_{i}^N (x_i-\bar{x})(y_i-\bar{y})}{(N-1) s_x s_y}, \\